China must close suicide 'loophole' for corrupt officials - academic

 In a commentary, Lin Zhe, a professor of anti-corruption studies at the ruling Communist Party's Central Party School, said corrupt officials use suicide as a tool to evade punishment by the party's anti-graft authorities.

-Corrupt officials who kill themselves can "preserve their titles and honor" as well as their ill-gotten gains, which remain in the hands of their families, she added.
+Corrupt officials who kill themselves can "preserve their titles and honour" as well as their ill-gotten gains, which remain in the hands of their families, he added.

 "Considering the astonishing sums of money an official can obtain through corruption, that's a good deal for them and their families," Lin said.